amovfx/lifeguide/02_mastery/self/habits.md

 about this.
 He says that if you want to do push-ups every day, make it your goal to do only one!
 The focus of the goal, in the beginning, is to create the good habit first.
 By setting your expectations super low, you’ll do the goal and develop the good habit.
 Then, before you know it, you’ll be “hooked” in a good way and you’ll be doing 10, 20, or 30+ push-ups every day.
-This idea of just doing one push-up works well for when you don’t feel like doing push-ups at all, if you are sick, or don’t have the time.
+This idea of doing one push-up works well for when you don’t feel like doing push-ups at all, if you are sick, or don’t have the time.
 If your goal is only one, you’ll still be able to do it.
+This is also called a no zero day policy.

 ### Start Your Day Right

-How many of us get up without making our beds, only to sometimes go back to bed realizing that we never made it up all day long?
-Since it must be done anyway, why don’t we get into the habit of making it right after getting up?
+How many of us get up without making our beds, only to sometimes go back to bed realizing that we never made it all day long?
+Since it takes so little time to start, why don’t we get into the habit of making it right after getting up?
 It’s a great way to discipline yourself to get into good habits, and it builds momentum for the rest of your day.